sit-2021-int214/009-Happiness/HypoTesting.md

 ### Example 1

-The Federal Trade Commission (FTC) periodically conducts statistical studies designed to test the claims that manufacturers make about their products.
-For example, the label on a large can of Hilltop Coffee states that the can contains 3 pounds of coffee.
-Thus, the FTC interprets the label information on a large can of coffee as a claim by Hilltop that the population mean filling weight is at least 3 pounds per can.
-The director of the FTC’s testing program willing to risk a 1% chance of making such an error.
-Suppose a sample of 36 cans of coffee is selected and the population standard deviation can be assumed known with a value of σ = 0.18.
-Is x̄ = 2.92 pounds small enough to cause us to reject H0 ?
+The Gallup World Poll has surveyed data about happiness score from a sample of 156 countries.
+The  happiness mean score should be at least 5 and accept 0.01 for the risk.
+The average score of happiness from survey in Gallup World Poll is 5.41 and standard deviation is 1.11.
+Is that score low enough to reject H0?

 Step 0: Assign variables